-The Post Graduate Certificate in Therapeutic Play Skills, the Post Graduate Diploma in Play Therapy and the MA in Practice Based Play Therapy courses and programme are validated by the Leeds Beckett (formerly Leeds Metropolitan) University when delivered in the UK.
-You will gain with international and national qualifications based on the highest play therapy standards.
-(PTUK, PTI).
+The Post Graduate Certificate in Therapeutic Play Skills, the Post Graduate Diploma in Play Therapy and the MA in Practice Based Play Therapy courses and programme are validated by the Leeds Beckett University when delivered in the UK, and with the National University of Ireland (Galway).
+You will gain international and national qualifications based on the highest play therapy standards (PTUK, PTI).

 We train you in the play therapy skills that will enable you to obtain worthwhile posts.
 Don't waste your time and money on courses that are not accredited by a university and also not by professional organisations.

 In countries outside the UK, APAC strives to obtain equivalent recognition, where feasible.
 The situation is constantly evolving, for example: